All guides

 T-test

 Perform t-tests to compare means between two groups and determine whether there are statistically significant differences.
-This method is useful for analyzing survey data with a binary or categorical independent variable.
+This method is useful for analyzing results with a binary or categorical independent variable.

 Chi-square test